g-i-wilson/gabrielwilson3.github.io/README.md

 #### Example:
 `http://localhost:8080/json?table.column.Last=some+filter+text`
 #### Transforms Currently Supported:
-- First:
+- Last
-  - The query element table1.column1.Last=something will allow only one tale-row object to be returned from "table1".
+  - The query element table1.column1.Last=something will allow only the last (latest) tale-row object to be returned from "table1".
 This does not necessarily mean the combined set of data returned from the overall query is limited to one row.
-- Last
+- First
+  - Similar to First, but first (earliest) row is returned.
 - TimeStamp
+  - On a write operation, entering "auto" as the filter returns the current date/time.
 - StoreBase64
+  - Stores data as Base64 in the CSV file.
+Data is sent both directions as plain (URI-encoded) UTF-8.
 - TransmitBase64

-  ## R/W:
-- read (default)</li>
-- write (performs a write and then a read)</li>

-## Logic Mode:
-- and (default)
-- or
-- xor
+  - Data sent in both directions is encoded as Base64, but stored in the CSV file as plain UTF-8.

 # Architecture

 # Rationale for Reinvention of a Wheel:
 - SQL syntax might be considered *declarative* for simple-use cases, but in traversing reference chains across the chasms between distantly related tables, SQL is painfully *imperative*.